 112 C.E.

-Pliny the Younger, governing Bithynia and Pontus, writes to Trajan describing Christian practice in Pontus, the episcopate of Marcion of Sinope: believers meet on a fixed day before dawn, sing a hymn to Christ “as to a god,” bind themselves by oath to avoid crimes, and later share an ordinary meal; he also interrogates two female deaconesses in the course of his inquiry.
+Pliny the Younger, governing Bithynia and Pontus, writes to Trajan describing Christian practice in Pontus during the episcopate of Marcion of Sinope: believers meet on a fixed day before dawn, sing a hymn to Christ “as to a god,” bind themselves by oath to avoid crimes, and later share an ordinary meal; he also interrogates two female deaconesses in the course of his inquiry.

 117 C.E.